List of Falling in Reverse band members

-Falling in Reverse is an American rock band based in Las Vegas, Nevada that formed in 2008 by lead vocalist Ronnie Radke while he was incarcerated.
+Falling in Reverse is an American rock band based in Las Vegas, Nevada that formed in 2008 by lead vocalist Ronnie Radke and bassist Nason Schoeffler while Radke was incarcerated.
 The band is currently led by lead vocalist Radke, alongside guitarist Christian Thompson, and drummer Luke Holland, who started as a touring drummer but officially joined the band shortly after.
 The band was originally founded by lead vocalist Ronnie Radke and bassist Nason Schoeffler, who helped find guitarists Jacky Vincent and Derek Jones.
-The band has recorded four albums with five different studio lineups.
+The band has recorded five albums with five different studio lineups.

 History

-The band's first line-up started with British guitarist Jacky Vincent and A Smile From the Trenches guitarist Derek Jones, LoveHateHero drummer Scott Gee.
+The band's first line-up started with british guitarist Jacky Vincent, A Smile From the Trenches guitarist Derek Jones, LoveHateHero drummer Scott Gee.
 At the beginning of April 2011, drummer Scott Gee left the band after finalizing the recordings of the debut studio album The Drug in Me Is You.
 He was replaced by former I Am Ghost and The Bigger Lights drummer Ryan Seaman.
 Days after Gee's departure, bassist Nason Schoeffler announced his departure from the band in order to be the lead singer of the band MeMyselfAlive.
 He was replaced by former Cellador bassist Mika Horiuchi.
 Despite not having participation on the album, Seaman and Horiuchi were included in the credits of their debut album The Drug in Me Is You.

 In early 2012 after the release of their debut album The Drug in Me Is You, the band announced the departure of bassist Mika Horiuchi.
 He was replaced by former I Am Ghost bassist Ron Ficarro.
 In May 2014, the band announced the departure of bassist Ron Ficarro after his participation in the album Fashionably Late released in 2013.
 On that same day they announced that he would be replaced by former bassist and co-founder of Escape the Fate, Max Green (who had announced his departure from Escape the Fate days before after his return to the band in late 2013).

 In October 2014 the band had announced the departure of bassist Max Green, the departure being friendly.
 He was replaced by Casval Wolfe of Vespera.
 On February 24, 2015 the band released their third studio album called Just Like You.
 It was the band's first album to be released without an official bassist.
 In the days of the album's release, former Black Tide bassist Zakk Sandler began playing with Falling in Reverse, later an official member announced.
 At the end of October 2015, the band announced the departure of guitarist Jacky Vincent.
 The departure was the most emotional in the band.
 Jacky announced his departure in order to continue his solo career.
 He was replaced by guitarist Christian Thompson.